Overview of Meaningful Use and Immunization Reporting

 Stage 1 ended in year 2015.
 For current requirements please see Modified Stage 2 Process, below.

-Submission of electronic data to immunization registries using Health Level 7 (HL7) standards satisfies the Immunization Registry Reporting Measure, and counts towards meeting the Public Health Reporting Objective for Modified Stage 2.
-The best way for an immunizing provider to maintain compliance is by submitting immunization data using the HL7 2.5.1 standard on an ongoing basis throughout their EHR reporting period.
+Submission of electronic data to immunization registries using Health Level 7 (HL7) standards satisfies the Immunization Registry Reporting Measure, and counts towards meeting the Public Health Reporting Objective for MU Modified Stage 2 and Stage 3.
+The best way for an immunizing provider to maintain compliance is by submitting or querying immunization data using the HL7 2.5.1 standard on an ongoing basis throughout their EHR reporting period.

-For instructions on the Modified Stage 2 submission process and how to actively engage with the CIR, please see the Information for NYC Providers section.
+For instructions on the Modified Stage 2 and Stage 3 submission process and how to actively engage with the CIR, see the Information for NYC Providers section.

 Description and Benefits of an HL7 Interface with the CIR

 An HL7 interface with the CIR involves a real-time connection to the CIR over a communication framework called a SOAP Web Service.
 Rather than exchanging immunization information through files, information is exchanged in real time through HL7 messages—discrete packets of information containing immunization information for one patient.

 EHR vendors have the ability to establish either a unidirectional or a bidirectional interface with the CIR’s HL7 Web Service.
 A unidirectional interface allows providers to report immunizations only; a bidirectional interface allows providers to report immunizations, query the CIR for patients’ immunization histories and clinical decision support, and to store the returned information in their EHR system.